ynput/OpenPype/openpype/hosts/aftereffects/api/README.md

 OR
 download [Anastasiy’s Extension Manager](https://install.anastasiy.com/)

-`{pat to addon}` will be most likely in your AppData (on Windows, in your user data folder in Linux and MacOS.)
+`{path to addon}` will be most likely in your AppData (on Windows, in your user data folder in Linux and MacOS.)

 ### Server